ietf-wg-acme/acme/draft-ietf-acme-acme.md

 "resource" values listed in {{https-requests}}, and whose values are the URIs used to accomplish the corresponding function.

+The dictionary MAY additionally contain a key "meta".
+If present, it MUST be a JSON dictionary; each item in the dictionary is an item of metadata relating to the service provided by the ACME server.

+The following metadata items are defined, all of which are OPTIONAL:

+"terms-of-service":
+: A string containing a URI identifying the current terms of service.

+"website":
+: String containing an HTTP or HTTPS URL locating a website providing more information about the ACME server.

+"caa-identities":
+: If present, MUST be an array of strings.
+Each string MUST be a lowercase hostname which the ACME server recognises as referring to itself for the purposes of CAA record validation as defined in {{RFC6844}}.
+This allows clients to determine the correct issuer domain name to use when configuring CAA record.

 Clients access the directory by sending a GET request to the directory URI.

 ~~~~~~~~~~